 BEST TIME TO VISIT PUERTO ESCONDIDO

-Puerto Escondido has only 2 seasons, the wet season and the dry season.
+Puerto Escondido has only two seasons, the wet season and the dry season.

 The wet season in Puerto Escondido is typically between the months of June and October and the dry season is between November and May.